mattwarren/mattwarren.github.io/_posts/2016-03-30-Coz-Finding-Code-that-Counts-with-Causal-Profiling.md

 ## Results

-However their research was not only done on contrived programs, they also looked at several read-world projects including:
+However their research was not only done on contrived programs, they also looked at several real-world projects including:

 - [SQLite](https://www.sqlite.org/)
 - [PARSEC benchmark suite](http://parsec.cs.princeton.edu/overview.htm)